Spotlight on Open Access

 Elsevier is enabling researchers to store, share, discover and reuse data.
 We have:

-- 55,000 users each month utilizing open data tools which include Mendeley Data, Hivebench & Data Search
+- 55,000 users each month utilizing open data tools which include Mendeley Data and Hivebench

 - 1.6 million links from published articles to datasets stored in 65 external data repositories